Want to Feel Better About Your Finances? Get Buckets.

 Financial Planning

-In basketball, the most succesful teams are usually the ones that have the best offensive and defensive systems to fit their personnel.
-Talent is important, but a repeatable system where specific roles are assigned and well understood is what creates great outcomes.
-The “bucket approach” brings this concept to one’s personal finances and asset allocation.
-It assigns specific functions to various “buckets” of your money to fit different needs and time horizons.
-It is a straightforward way to think about how to allocate your earnings in a way that reduces anxiety and gives you peace of mind.
+The bucket approach assigns specific roles to various “buckets” of your money so they fit different needs, goals, and time horizons.
+It is a straightforward way to think about how to allocate your savings in a way that reduces anxiety and gives you peace of mind.
 It creates structure now for freedom later.

 This concept was first brought to the forefront by Harry Markowitz in 1952.
 He would later go on to win a Nobel Prize for his work and is called the father of Modern Portfolio Theory.
-The idea was built on in the 1980’s and 90’s as lower interest rates forced people to reconsider asset allocation strategies.
+The idea was rethought in the 1980’s and 90’s as lower interest rates forced people to reconsider traditional asset allocation strategies.
 In short, the idea is to assign roles to your money in order to ensure you are taking your risk in the right places.
-This approach helps insulate people from poor decision-making in times of stress and market volatility.
-While everyone’s situation is different, it is a framework that can help anyone.

 Bucket #1: “The Lay-Up” (0-1 Years)